libreinator/yasya24/README.md

 under a [Creative Commons Attribution-ShareAlike 4.0 License][cc-by-sa-4.0].
 See `LICENSE` for the full license.

+Photos in the "Competitions" section are licensed under the [Unsplash License](https://unsplash.com/license).

 All files under `teams/` (photos under "The Team" and "Inter-College Coordinators" section in the website) are copyrighted and should not be used for any purpose without the permission of the authors.